Mandaveli’s Kamakshi Ashok enjoys making traditional sweets for Krishna jayanthi

 “We celebrate all festivals in an elaborate way at home and I prefer to make a huge spread of each item,” she says, the enthusiasm slipping into the conversation.

-Kamatchi is also a Kolam enthusiast.
+She is also a kolam enthusiast.

 “It was during the lockdown that I consciously got into kolam designing.
 I combine other art forms while making the kolam and it truly is a stress buster,” she says.